lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/3_Setup_GCP_Project_Security.md

 ### How to verify you've done it
  - Test permissions assigned to roles/users
+ - TIP: You can use the GCP IAM & Admin -> `Policy Troubleshooter` tool to verify that an account has been assigned the appropriate permissions.
+This tools shows the (policy) bindings assigned to one or more (service account) resources.

 ### 📺 Click below to see Lynn's 'Use GCP IAM security roles' 6 min video
 [![GCP IAM roles - Google Cloud Platform for Bioinformatics](http://img.youtube.com/vi/4oSA9bdwlPs/0.jpg)](http://www.youtube.com/watch?v=4oSA9bdwlPs "GCP IAM roles - Google Cloud Platform for Bioinformatics")